-- 1. Guarantee access rights of small-scale and indigenous fishing communities to territories, lands and waters on which they have traditionally depended for their life and livelihoods; - 2.
-Recognize and implement the rights of fishing communities to restore, protect and manage local aquatic and coastal ecosystems; - 3.
-Establish small-scale fisheries as the preferred model for the exclusive economic zone (EEZ); - 4.
-Establish and enforce measures to prohibit industrial fishing in inshore waters; - 5.
-Prohibit illegal fishing and all destructive fishing gear and practices; - 6.
-Reverse and prevent the privatization of fisheries resources, as through individual transferable quotas (ITQs) and similar systems that promote property rights; - 7.
-Reverse and prevent the displacement of fishing communities through the privatization of waters and lands of fishing communities for activities that include tourism, aquaculture, defence/military establishments, conservation and industry; - 8.
-Ensure that the declaration, establishment and management of marine protected areas (MPAs) bindingly involve the active participation of local and indigenous communities and small-scale fishers; - 9.
-Ensure the integration of traditional and indigenous knowledge and customary law in fisheries management decisionmaking; - 10.
-Guarantee the equal participation of small-scale and indigenous fishing communities in fisheries and coastal management decisionmaking, ensuring their free, prior and informed consent to all management decisions; - 11.
-Recognize the traditional fishing rights of small-scale and indigenous fishers from immediately neighbouring adjacent States and set up appropriate bilateral arrangements for protecting their rights; - 12.
-Protect all marine and inland water bodies from all forms of pollution, and reclamation; - 13.
-Reject industrial aquaculture and genetically modified and exotic species in aquaculture; - 14.
-Recognize, promote and protect the diversified livelihood base of fishing communities.
+- 5. Prohibit illegal fishing and all destructive fishing gear and practices; - Reverse and prevent the privatization of fisheries resources, as through individual transferable quotas (ITQs) and similar systems that promote property rights; - Reverse and prevent the displacement of fishing communities through the privatization of waters and lands of fishing communities for activities that include tourism, aquaculture, defence/military establishments, conservation and industry; - Ensure that the declaration, establishment and management of marine protected areas (MPAs) bindingly involve the active participation of local and indigenous communities and smallscale fishers; - Ensure the integration of traditional and indigenous knowledge and customary law in fisheries management decisionmaking; - 10.
+Guarantee the equal participation of small-scale and indigenous fishing communities in fisheries and coastal management decisionmaking, ensuring their free, prior and informed consent to all management decisions; - II.
+Recognize the traditional fishing rights of small-scale and indigenous fishers from immediately

+- neighbouring adjacent

+States and set up

+appropriate bilateral

+arrangements for

+protecting their rights;

+- 12. Protect all marine and inland water bodies from all forms of pollution, and reclamation;

+- 13. Reject industrial aquaculture and genetically modified and exotic species in aquaculture;

+- 14. Recognize, promote and protect the diversified livelihood base of fishing communities.